 Beware of speed bumps, found wherever a busy road has been built through a village, and on the roads in and out of nearly every town.
 Try to look out for small bollards or painted rocks at the roadside, but usually the first you’ll know of speed bumps is when your head hits the roof.

-Driving in towns, you may need to adopt a more robust approach than you would use at home, or risk waiting indefinitely at the first busy junction you come to.
+Driving in towns and cities, and especially in Nairobi, you may need to adopt a more robust approach than you would use at home, or risk waiting indefinitely at the first busy junction you come to.
 There is no concept of yielding or giving way in Kenya: most drivers occupy the road forcefully and only concede when physically blocked by another vehicle or someone in uniform with a weapon.
 Although it sounds highly confrontational, incidents of “road rage” seem few and far between.

 Finding somewhere to park is rarely a problem, even in Nairobi or Mombasa.
 There are council traffic wardens in most large towns from Monday to Saturday, from whom you can buy a 24-hour ticket (the only option) for Ksh50–150.
 If you don’t, your car may be clamped or towed away.
 Be careful not to inadvertently park on yellow lines, which are often faded to near-invisibility.

-Although there are few parts of Kenya where 4WD vehicles are mandatory, you would be well advised not to go far off tarmac in a two-wheel-drive vehicle, if only because a short cloudburst can transform an otherwise good dirt road into a soft-mud vehicle trap.
+Although there are few parts of Kenya where 4WD vehicles are mandatory, you would be well advised not to go far off tarmac in a two-wheel-drive vehicle.
+A short cloudburst can transform an otherwise good dirt road into a soft-mud vehicle trap, and even unsurfaced entrance roads and access tracks can become quagmires in the wet.
 Take local advice if attempting unsurfaced roads in the rainy season, when mud pits with a smooth and apparently firm surface can disguise deep traps.
 A covering of vegetation usually means a relatively solid surface.

 If you have to go through a large muddy puddle, first kick off your shoes and wade the entire length to check it out (better to get muddy than bogged down).
 If it’s less than 30cm deep, and the base is relatively firm (ie your feet don’t sink far), you should be able to drive through.
 Engage 4WD, get into first gear, and drive slowly straight across, or, if there’s a sufficiently firm area to one side, drive across at speed with one wheel in the water and one out (beware of toppling over in a Suzuki).
 For smaller puddles, gathering up speed on the approach and then charging across in second gear usually works.